 Continuation of study of the principles and processes of drawing the human figure.
 Investigation of proportion, gesture and composition with various drawing media from live modes.
+Credits 5 Weekly Contact Hours 7 Meets Degree Requirements For Humanities with Performance

 ART 117: Drawing: Figure III